 Following an attack on one of the country’s foremost police training institutions, the Police Academy, Gwoza, Borno State by Boko Haram on Wednesday, the Nigeria Police has reached out to the military to come and help protect its facilities in the North.

-A senior security official, who pleaded anonymity, disclosed that the last attack on the police college was seen in security circles as the beginning of the sect’s campaign against police formations.
+last attack on the police college was seen in security circles as the

 The source said, “We know the sect is targeting the Police and other security formations.
 We have put our men on the alert.
 We are seeking the assistance of the military and other security agencies to ensure security of our facilities.”